Žumberak Mountains: In SFRY

 In the nineteen-sixties and nineteen-seventies, the second mass emigration started, mostly to Germany. Žumberak-Gorjanci memorial area was established in 1971.

 Modern Croatia

 In 1991 area of the Žumberak Mountains became a part of independent Croatia and Slovenia.
 A military complex near the top of Trdina Peak, created by the Yugoslav People's Army, has been a subject of a dispute between the two new countries since the 1990s because it is held by the Slovenian army, but the complex is actually located on Croatian soil.
 Escalation was prevented due to amicable diplomacy.

-Both, Slovenia, and Croatia, are members of the European Union, and it is expected that Croatia will soon join Schengen area, so there will be no actual border in the Žumberak Mountains.
+Specifically, on 29 June 2017, the Arbitration Tribunal of the Permanent Court of Arbitration decided in a verdict that Sveta Gera belonged to Croatia but that the country could not order Slovenian soldiers to withdraw from the complex.

+Mountain huts

+In the 1935–1936 season, the Šoićeva kuća mountain hut below Japetić at 364 m in elevation, open year-round, saw 1595 visitors.
+In the 1936–1937 season, it saw 2121 visitors, including 2 Czechoslovak and 2 Austrian citizens.
+In the 1937–1938 season the Lipovački dom below Japetić saw 1429 visitors, including 2 Polish and 1 German citizens.

 Conservation and threats

 The greatest threats to the range are deforestation and illegal dumping.
 Some argue that the Krško Nuclear Power Plant threatens the northern parts of the range, but there is no proof of this.
 Most of the Croatian part of the range was protected as the Žumberak–Samoborsko Gorje Nature Park by the Parliament of Croatia on 28 May 1999, and since 2012 it has been a Natura 2000 site.
 Some areas inside the park itself are specially protected.